Buffalo massacre puts spotlight on hate-filled website - KTVZ

 We don’t have statistics for the Buffalo video yet, but in the 24 hours after the Christchurch shooting, Facebook said it removed 1.5 million copies of the shooter’s video.

-The preservation and sharing of these videos by far-right communities on 4chan and other fringe message boards can help inspire further bloodshed, according to Ben Decker,– as evidenced by what the Buffalo suspect wrote in his alleged document.
+The preservation and sharing of these videos by far-right communities on 4chan and other fringe message boards can help inspire further bloodshed, according to Decker, as evidenced by what the Buffalo suspect wrote in his alleged document.

 CNN has reached out to 4chan for comment.